VieVaWaldi/ReinforcementLearning/README.md

 3. runTensorBoard {dir}, runs tensorboard on a choosen directory
 4. old_agents, implementations of weaker RL algorithms

-When you want to try out trained model, you have to set the LEARN flag in the ai file to false.
+When you want to try out trained model, you have to set the LEARN flag in the agent file to false.
-Different models are trained on different observations, so not everything combination will work.
+Different models are trained on different observations, so not every combination will work.
 But the models name indicates the settings for the parameters.

 ## Current Algorithms